 The first round of testing was conducted in spring 2019 with 25 participants in Salzburg.
 The participants were given various simulated mobility scenarios in Salzburg, which were solved by the test subject with the help of the MyOSS app.
 The whole process took place in a laboratory environment.
 The collected feedback was very valuable for the improvement of the App, which has been enhanced over the summer months.

 In the second pilot round the tests now takes place in the “real” world.
-This time 60 participants are asked to test the MyOSS app for functionality and usability over a period of up to five months, starting in December 2019.
-In the real-life test, participants are being asked to use the MyOSS for their daily commutes to work, to university and for cross-border travels to Germany.
-The participants receive a gift voucher as incentive, which can be redeemed in various shops in the historic center of Salzburg.
+This time 60 participants are asked to test the MyOSS app for functionality and usability for their daily commutes to work, to university, and for cross-border travels to Germany.
+The participants receive a gift voucher as an incentive, which can be redeemed in various shops in the historic center of Salzburg.